analiayogi/SGA_AGA/README.md

 Installation:

-The analysis requires R 4.4.x (Bioconductor 3.19 is not available for 4.5 or later)
+The analysis requires R 4.4.x (Bioconductor 3.19 is not available for 4.5 or later).

 ```r
 install.packages(c("BiocManager", "remotes"))